ndk/cv_resume/README.md

   Mafin is an online car insurance company, the key feature of which is an utterly online interaction with clients.

   ##### Personal achievements:
-  - Completely reworked the definitions of deployment of backend services which were initially dispersed through the infrastructure
   - Played a decisive role in architectural decisions.
 Wrote proofs-of-concept, demos, and the first version of the core services
-Endorsed Low-Code Concept.
+  - Endorsed Low-Code Concept.
 During the experimenting with the product team, we figured out that it would be vital to have the ability to change business flows as easily as possible
   - Picked up Camunda (https://camunda.com) as the base of Low-Code Concept implementation.
 Later we won the Russian Award as a BPM-project of the year (http://bpmaward.ru/summary-2019/)
   - Incorporated and elaborated the CQRS/ES.
 Further, it became obvious that we got another opportunity to make our backend more reliable and an ability to develop features as pluggable components
   - Introduced Kafka to broker messages and events.
 As a continuation of developing the event sourcing idea, Kafka became a base for this
   - Built the core services responsible for business flows like those for selling insurance policies, handling car accidents, gathering metrics; as well as communications with the mobile application, the web-client; and many other auxiliary services
+  - Completely reworked the definitions of deployment of backend services which were initially dispersed through the infrastructure
   - Helped the Technical Support Team to make the functionality of the system more obvious by introducing Opentracing(Jaeger) and integrating it to Camunda Monitor

   ##### Responsibilities: